Logicify/mautic-theme-skeleton/README.md

 1. **Optional** Open `package.json` and set property `mautic.mauticBasePath` to point location of the root of your Mautic installation.
 This might be a relative path as well as absolute.
 You may skip this step, however automatic deployment and automatic rebuild features will not work in this case.
+1. You may also want to familiarize yourself with Mautic themes building basics.
+Check out [this official guide](https://www.mautic.org/building-a-theme-step-by-step/).

 ## Usage